+Construction of the water detection sensor took approximately 1.5 hours as the maximum class time and one class 395 was allocated for this activity.
+Construction of the RH/air temperature circuit took approximately 4 classes for a total time of 6 hours.
+Out of this total time, three classes (4.5 hours) had to be allocated for construction, and one class (1.5 hours) for debugging of soldering errors associated with construction.
 Students who had soldered in the past verbally indicated during the activity that they found the circuits easier to construct than students who had not worked with soldering tools and techniques.
 Students who had previous experience were thereby paired with students who had less experience.
-This practice reduces reduced tension and prevents prevented students from feeling excluded.
+This practice 400 reduced tension and prevented students from feeling excluded.
 Indeed, three students verbally indicated to the instructor that they liked the idea of circuit construction, but they did not feel competent to successfully construct the circuits.
-The instructor alleviated the concerns of these students by assisting all students in the classroom over the duration of the activity.
-The idea of an instructor as a facilitator is in line with the philosophy of constructivist teaching (Klein and Merritt, 1994; Lord, 1999). everyone in the classroom during the activity.
+The instructor alleviated the concerns of these students by assisting everyone in the classroom during the activity.

-Five kits of battery operated soldering irons, pliers, scissors, tape, screwdrivers and IC pin straightener tools were provided to a maximum of 18 students allowing for approximately three to four students per group.
-The number of kits were limited due to cost and not all the 18 students showed up for the circuit construction activity.
-However, the finite number of kitsThe finite number of tools allowed students to work together.
+The finite number of tools allowed students to work together.
 While one student soldered a component, the other students in the group were able to observe the soldering process and learn from each other.
-Students were able to help each other-students with part placement and orientation.
-This process emphasizes the importance of using battery-operated soldering irons since students eanwere able to quickly exchange and share irons without the disadvantage of having to deal with cords and power cables.
-The disadvantage is that However, a number of additional AA batteries had to be kept in the classroom for facilitating this activity since the batteries in each soldering iron lasted for approximately 45 minutes of continuous operation and had to be changed in-class to allow the students to continue working on the circuit for the total class time of 1.5 hours.
+Students were able to help each other with part placement and orientation.
+This process emphasizes the importance of using battery-operated soldering irons since students were able to quickly exchange and share irons without the disadvantage of having to deal with cords and power cables.
+However, a number of additional AA batteries had to be kept in the classroom for facilitating this activity since the batteries in each soldering iron lasted for approximately 45 minutes of continuous operation and had to be changed in-class to allow students to continue working on the circuit for the total class time of 1.5 hours.